 Jon Kypros is a shakuhachi teacher and crafts-person.
-He’s the inventor of the Bell Shakuhachi and the author of Your Shakuhachi Journey.
-As a teacher, Jon passes down the honkyoku which originate from the Komuso monks.
-Over the years, Jon has helped countless people around the world to enjoy this wonderful instrument while continuing to explore its seemingly inexhaustible depths for himself.
+He’s the creator and maker of the Bell Shakuhachi and the author of Your Shakuhachi Journey.
+Over the years, Jon has helped countless people around the world to enjoy this wonderful instrument while continuing to explore its inexhaustible depths for himself.

 Crafts-person of Jinashi and Jimori

 As mentioned above, Jon has taught lessons to countless students from around the world over video chat.
-Moving forward, Jon plans to offer a growing number of comprehensive online courses, such as the free beginner’s shakuhachi course.
-Jon combines these in-depth courses with live lessons and mp3 or video assessments to provide the most thorough, holistic learning experience he can.
+Many start learning from him with his free beginner’s shakuhachi course.
+Jon combines live lessons and mp3 or video assessments of his students playing to provide them with the most thorough, holistic distance learning experience he can.

 Reibo – The Bell

 The name of this website, and of the Bell shakuhachi, comes from the honkyoku Reibo (鈴慕) which translates as “yearning for or missing the bell”.
 In this case, the bell is that of the Chan monk Fuké (Puhua c.
 770-840~60 AD).
 Legend has it, he would ring his bell in the village as a call to enlightenment or awakening.
+The sound of a bell is heard in the present, interrupting discursive thoughts to let clear reality slip in, if even just for a moment.
 The Komuso monks expressed this in their saying ichi-on jobutsu, which means, “one sound, Buddahood”.
 Serendipitously, the shape of the root-end of the shakuhachi also resembles a bell.